Praseodymium hexaboride: Properties

-Praseodymium hexaboride forms black crystals of the cubic crystal system, with space group Pm3̅m, cell parameters a = 0.4129 nm, Z = 1, and structure isotypical with calcium hexaboride.
-The compound melts congruently at 2610 °C. At temperatures below 7 K, a magnetic transition to an antiferromagnetic state occurs in the compound.
-It does not dissolve in water.
+Praseodymium hexaboride forms black crystals in the cubic crystal system, with space group Pm3̅m, unit-cell parameter a = 0.4129 nm and Z = 1.
+Its structure is isotypic with that of calcium hexaboride.

+The compound melts congruently at 2610 °C.

+Praseodymium hexaboride undergoes magnetic ordering at low temperatures.
+An antiferromagnetic transition occurs near 7 K, and additional magnetic phase transitions have been reported at lower temperatures.

+Praseodymium hexaboride is insoluble in water.

 Uses

-Praseodymium hexaboride is used as a component of alloys for cathodes of high-power electronic devices.
+Praseodymium hexaboride is used as a component of alloys for cathodes in high-power electronic devices.